 I believe that students have a deep capacity to answer questions by themselves.
 This relies on students having a solid foundation of basic information, but also reasoning skills, which encompass intuition, creativity, curiosity and confidence.
 My goal is to empower students to believe that they can find their own answers.

-To facilitate this, my students engage with material directly — they learn to read primary literature, synthesize articles and edit Wikipedia, learn to answer questions in a ‘back of the envelope’ manner, do experiments (CURE — Course-based Undergraduate Reseach Experience), ask their own questions (‘How does that system work?’), and ultimately find their own answers.
+To facilitate this, my students engage with material directly — they learn to read primary literature, discuss and ‘unpack’ articles in a seminar setting, distill work and edit Wikipedia, learn to answer questions in a ‘back of the envelope’ manner, do experiments (CURE — Course-based Undergraduate Reseach Experience), ask their own questions (‘How does that system work?’), and ultimately find their own answers.

 - The Surface of the Earth (Undergraduate Geomorphology Seminar), Duke University, Spring 2015, 2016, 2017